teeaarbee/blog/content/week_23.md

 This week was one of the busiest weeks, that I have had in a while.

-And not the too many work type of busy, but busy as in I had work every day,
+And not the lot of work type of busy, but busy as in I had work every day,
 <br>Tasks related to the video editing project that I was completing.

 I have almost finished it, I will be done with it by Tuesday and then I will be a free man, I am really excited to transition to this new phase of me not having to think about it.
 Because even though it was related to editing, I wasn’t really enjoying it.